 Saffron Strand is a 501(c)(3) non-profit membership organization with new solutions to help homeless persons find gainful employment and achieve economic independence.

-Homeless adults can become members of Saffron Strand at no charge except for their time and effort working in our Saffron Strand Center in professional office space.
-They form an intentional community dedicated to the individual and collective success of its members through their gainful employment in the local workforce.
-The scheduled work of members is vital to the day-to-day operation of the Center.
+Homeless adults can become members of Saffron Strand at no charge except for their time and effort helping to support our mission, which following the pandemic again will include Saffron Strand Training Center operations.
+Their help builds our intentional community, which is dedicated to the individual and collective success of all members through their gainful employment in the local workforce.

-Through training and work opportunities at the Center, and in transitional employment in local communities, members progress toward independent employment, and safe, affordable housing.
-Members use our Center as their base during the workday, during normal business hours, addressing their multiple challenges through a wide range of programs.
+During the pandemic, counseling, training, and work opportunities online and transitional employment in local communities help members progress toward independent employment, and safe, affordable housing.
+As we emerge from the pandemic, members are going to use our planned Training Center in Albuquerque as their base during the workday, during normal business hours, addressing their multiple challenges through a wide range of programs.

-Saffron Strand members and volunteers participate in a wide range of community activities to benefit homeless persons, as at the annual Project Homeless Connect event in Richmond, CA early in the organization’s history.
-Today they look forward to developing a new Training Center in Albuquerque, NM.
+Saffron Strand members and volunteers can participate in a wide range of community activities to benefit homeless persons, as at our Project Homeless Connect event in Richmond, CA early in the organization’s history.
+Today they are developing our online virtual community and programing and looking forward to opening a new Training Center in Albuquerque.

 Board of Directors